sakarthapa100/Realtime-TrackingSystem/README.md

 views/: Contains the EJS template file for rendering the HTML. app.js: Main server-side application file. package.json: Lists the project dependencies and scripts.
+Usage
+The application uses the browser's geolocation API to track the user's location.
+Locations are shared in real-time with all connected clients via Socket.IO.
+License
+This project is licensed under the MIT License - see the LICENSE file for details.